adriandarian/spectra/website/contributing.md

 # Contributing

-Thank you for your interest in contributing to md2jira!
+Thank you for your interest in contributing to spectra!
 This guide will help you get started.

 ## Code of Conduct

-Please read and follow our [Code of Conduct](https://github.com/adriandarian/md2jira/blob/main/CODE_OF_CONDUCT.md).
+Please read and follow our [Code of Conduct](https://github.com/adriandarian/spectra/blob/main/CODE_OF_CONDUCT.md).

 ## Getting Started